alexjvr1/VelocityUCL/README.md

-MapDamage will be run in the 02a_museum_mapped_MERGED folder.

 1. Create a file listing all the bamfiles

+These are the final input files from the previous step. ie. the sample.realn.bam files

 ```
+cd 02a_mapped_museum
-ls *bam > bamlist
+ls *realn.bam > bamlist
 ```

-2. Copy the script [02c_MapDamage_forMERGED.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/02c_MapDamage_forMERGED.sh) to the 02a_museum_mapped_MERGED folder.
+2. Copy the script [02c_MapDamage_forMERGED.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/02c_MapDamage_forMERGED.sh) to the 02a_mapped_museum.
 Change the job name, the number of threads, and check the path to the reference genome.

 Submit to queue.

-When running on modern samples add the "--stats-only" option
+3. When running on modern samples add the "--stats-only" option

-Move all the new rescaled bam files to a new folder:
+4. Move all the new rescaled bam files:

+The rescaled bams are writtedn to a folder for each sample.
+We want them all on one place:
 ```
-mkdir 02c_museum_mapDamage
-mv 02a_museum_processed.mapped/results*/*bam 02b_museum_mapDamage && cd 02c_museum_mapDamage

-samtools=/share/apps/genomics/samtools-1.9/bin/samtools
-for i in $(ls *bam); do ls $i >> flagstat.log && $samtools flagstat $i >> flagstat.log; done
+cd 02c_MapDamage_MUS
+mv AH*/*rescaled.bam .
 ```

-And index all the bams using the previous indexing script
+5. Index all the bams using the previous indexing script